freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally-using-docker.md

-# Set up freeCodeCamp locally
+# Set up freeCodeCamp locally using Docker

-As of 8 March 2018, please consider helping us test our new guide on how to [setup freeCodeCamp locally using Docker](/docs/how-to-setup-freecodecamp-locally-using-docker.md) instead of using this guide.
-It *should* result in fewer or no error but we won't know until enough devs try it.

 Follow these guidelines for getting freeCodeCamp locally on your system.
 This is highly recommended if you want to be contributing regularly.

-Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in codebase, requires you to have freeCodeCamp running locally.
+Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in codebase, require you to have freeCodeCamp running locally.

+This guide is new as of 8 March 2019 and we would appreciate if you can use it and let us know how well (or not) it worked for you.
+You can let us know in our [contributor's chat room](https://gitter.im/freeCodeCamp/Contributors).

+This new setup procedure *should* result in fewer or no errors during the setup process and make it easier for you.
+We use Docker to install and run many of the software dependencies which means that you don't have to install things like MongoDB or MailHog on your computer or worry about getting those versions right.

 ## Fork the repository on GitHub